-Unique factorization domains, rings and ideals, groups, algebraic field extensions.
-A course designed for secondary school teachers.
-602A-602B.
-(204A-204B.)
-Topics in Analysis (3-3) Prerequisites: Mathematics 521A and 534A.
-Mathematics 602A is prerequisite to Topics in analysis, including the real number system, convergence, continuity, differentiation, the Riemann-Stieltjes integral, complex analysis, designed to give the secondary teacher a broad understanding of the fundamental concepts. - 0, (230.)
-Rings and Ideals (3) Prerequisite: Mathematics 521B.
+602. (204A.)
+Topics in Analysis (3)

+Topics in analysis, including the real number system, convergence, continuity, differentiation, the Riemann-Stieltjes integral, complex analysis, designed to give the secondary teacher a broad understanding of the fundamental concepts.

+620. (230.)
+Rings and Ideals (3)

+Prerequisite: Mathematics 521B.

 A development of the theory of rings.

-620. (230.)
-Rings and Ideals (3) - 621.
-(231.)
+- 621. (231.)
 Theory of Groups (3) Prerequisite: Mathematics 521B.
-A development of the theory of groups.

-622. (232.)
-Theory of Fields (3) - Prerequisite: Mathematics 521B.
-A study of both finite and infinite fields, and field extensions, - 623.
-(233.)
-Linear Algebra and Matrix Theory (3) Prerequisite: Mathematics 520.
-A study of matrices, determinants, and vector spaces. - 624.
-(205.)
+A development of the theory of groups. - 622.
+(232.)
+Theory of Fields (3) Prerequisite: Mathematics 521B.
+A study of both finite and infinite fields, and field extensions.
+224 / Mathematics A study of matrices, determinants, and vector spaces.
+624. (205.)
 Advanced Mathematical Logic (3) Prerequisite: Mathematics 521A or 523.
-First-order theories, completeness theorems, arithmetization, Godel's incompleteness theorem. - 630A-630B.
+First-order theories, completeness theorems, arithmetization, Godel's incompleteness theorem.
+630A-630B.
 (226A-226B.)
 Functions of a Real Variable (3-3) Prerequisite: Mathematics 534B.
 Mathematics 630A is prerequisite to 630B.
-Point sets, functions and limits, continuity, differentiations, Riemann and Lebesgue - 631A-631B.
+Point sets, functions and limits, continuity, differentiations, Riemann and Lebesgue integration.
+631A-631B.
 (224A-224B.)
-Functions of a Complex Variable (3-3) Prerequisites: Mathematics 532 and 5348.
+Functions of a Complex Variable (3-3) Prerequisites: Mathematics 532 and 534B.
 Mathematics 631A is prerequisite to 631B.
-Analytic continuation, elliptic functions, conformal mapping, Riemann surfaces. - 632.
+Analytic continuation, elliptic functions, conformal mapping, Riemann surfaces, 632.
 (222A.)
 Functional Analysis (3) Prerequisites: Mathematics 520 and 535.
-Banach spaces, Hilbert spaces, spectral theory and Banach algebras. - 633A-633B.
+Banach spaces, Hilbert spaces, spectral theory and Banach algebras.
+633A-633B.
 (220A-220B.
 Topology (3-3) Prerequisite: Mathematics 535.
 Mathematics 633A is prerequisite to 633B.
-Metric spaces, regular spaces, Hausdorff spaces, general topological spaces, arcs and curves, and the Jordan curve theorem. - 634.
-(212.)
+Metric spaces, regular spaces, Hausdorff spaces, general topological spaces, arcs and curves, and the Jordan curve theorem.
+634. (212.)
 Advanced Ordinary Differential Equations (3) Prerequisites: Mathematics 530 and 534A.

 Existence and uniqueness theorems.
-Wronskians, adjoint systems, Sturm-Liouville boundary value problems, equations of Fuchsian type. - 635.
-(274.)
+Wronskians, adjoint systems, Sturm-Liouville boundary value problems, equations of Fuchsian type.
+635. (214.)
 Advanced Partial Differential Equations (3) Prerequisite: Mathematics 531.
-Theory and application of the solution of boundary value problems in the partial differential equations of engineering and physics by various methods; orthogonal functions, the Laplace transformations, other transformation methods, Green's functions. - 670A-670B.
+Theory and application of the solution of boundary value problems in the partial differential equations of engineering and physics by various methods; orthogonal functions, the Laplace transformations, other transformation methods, Green's functions.
+670A-670B.
 (240A-240B.)
-Advanced Mathematics Statistics (3-3) Prerequisites: Mathematics 534A and 550.
+Advanced Mathematics Statistics (3-3) Prerequisites: Mathematics 534A and 550 or 551A.
 Mathematics 670A is prerequisite to 670B.
-Hypothesis testing and estimation: optimality considerations, applications of the linear hypothesis, invariance and unbiasedness to analysis of variance and regression problems; sequential techniques, decision theory. - 671.
-(241.)
-Advanced Probability (3) Prerequisites: Mathematics 534A and 550.
-Probability spaces, integration of random variables, convergence in probability, product spaces and product measures; conditional measures and independent measures. - 672.
-(242.)
-Nonparametric Statistics (3) Tolerance regions, randomness problems, most powerful rank tests, the invariance Prerequisite: Mathematics 551B. methods, consistency and efficiency of tests. - 673.
-(243.)
-Sample Surveys (3) The methods and applications of sample surveys, stratification and sampling, Prerequisite: Mathematics 551A. subsamples of clusters.
+Distribution of random variables, characteristic functions, limiting distributions, sampling distributions.
+Hypothesis testing and estimation: optimality considerations, applications of the linear hypothesis, invariance and unbiasedness to analysis of variance and regression problems; sequential techniques, decision theory.
+672. (242.)
+Nonparametric Statistics (3) Prerequisite: Mathematics 551B.

+Tolerance regions, randomness problems, most powerful rank tests, the invariance methods, consistency and efficiency of tests.
+673. (243.)
+Sample Surveys (3) Prerequisite: Mathematics 551A.
+Abort and a real statementally The methods and applications of sample surveys, stratification and sampling, subsamples of clusters.
 674. (244.)
 Multivariate Analysis (3) Prerequisites: Mathematics 520 and 551B.